Skip to main content

 E-waste

-Every year we produce 57 million tonnes of electronic waste – more than the weight of the Great Wall of China - in discarded phones, laptops, televisions and other items.
+Every single year we produce 57 million tonnes of electronic waste – more than the weight of the Great Wall of China - in discarded phones, laptops, televisions and other items.
 This figure is set to almost double by 2050.

 Just 20% of this e-waste is properly collected and recycled.
 The rest predominantly ends up in landfill, or in informal ‘recycling’ operations in low-income countries.